subsquid/docs/docs/tutorials/create-a-simple-squid.md

 For this project, we need to do something similar, but not exactly the same: in order to process the three events we want to index, we need to extract Event data from the passed context, depending on the Event's name and store that information.
 But this time, we are saving the data directly to the database models, and we also need to handle the Account information separately, and we'll look at how it is dealt with in a moment.

-We still need the AccountIds, though, so we are building some special interfaces to keep track of the rapport between an AccountId and the data related to it.
+We still need the `AccountIds`, though, so we are building some special interfaces to keep track of the rapport between an `AccountId` and the data related to it.
 Let's start with deleting the `TransferEvent` interface and defining this, instead:

 ```typescript
 type Tuple<T,K> = [T,K];